ghulamza/masterthesis-time-series-analysis/README.md

-# Machine Learning based Forecasting of the electromobility ramp-up in Germany
+# Machine Learning based Forecasting of the Electromobility Ramp-up in Germany
 ## Time Series Analysis with SARIMA(X) and DeepAR
 This repository is created for my master thesis and is intended to be available to everyone.
 Univariate and Multivariate Time Series Analysis with SARIMA(X) and DeepAR are implemented to achieve best possible result for my master thesis.
 The ultimate goal is to forecast the future 6 months of market share of new registration for BEV-PKW in Germany (electrical passenger cars).